karlssberg/Motiv/Karlssberg.Motiv/And/And.md

 The results of the `&` operation being performed on two boolean results will be a new `BooleanResultBase<T>` instance that contains the results of the two.
-The `Result` property will therefore contain the assertions of both underlying specifications.
+The `Result` property will therefore contain the assertions of both underlying propositions.

 ```csharp
 var result = isActiveSubscriptionResult.IsSatisfiedBy(activeSubscription);